L-o-A/SmartContracts/contracts/Readme.txt

 getCapsuleSupply(capsuleType)
     - requires capsule type
+    - it checks if request sender is from any marketplace contract, then capsule level is set else it sets level to be 0. this is done to ensure user cannot predict NFT minted using same capsule
     - return (capsule total supply, capsule total consuled) of a particular type

 markUnstaked(capsuleId, forced)
     - requires capsule id, action type
     - used to unstake a capsule
-    - if request id forced then capsule is marked as locked else unlocked
+    - if request is forced then capsule is marked as locked else unlocked

-markStaked(capsuleId, forced)
+markStaked(capsuleId)
     - requires capsule id
+    - only Capsule staking contract is authorized to access and also check is capsule is locked
-    - used to stake a Capsule
+    - used to stake a Capsule bu changing it's status

  //#############################################################################################################################################################################################